 What is Spirituality?

-Definition: Science of Your Energetic and Emotional Systems.
+Definition: Spirituality is the Science of Your Energetic and Emotional Systems.

 Spirituality is about connecting to your own spirit and understanding how energies work within and around

 you.
 Science is about rationality and what can be measured.
 Religion is an institutionalized view of

 spirituality where God is often seen as an external entity.
 Spirituality is about understanding God

 as being part of yourself without gurus, without rituals and without judgments.
 Religion is a group

 and cultural experience while spirituality is an individual experience.

 While you can work with spirituality on a purely instinctive basis, you can also bring rationality into